Contegix/tousen/README.md

 See *Generating Documentation* for information on how to generate the documentation which describes the various API methods tousen provides.

+Full documentation of all API wrapper methods can be found on the appropriate classes [here](http://contegix.github.io/tousen/doc/index.html).

 Presently, it is in the very early stages of development.

 ## Installation